 For example, if you’re a car wash company, you can literally find people tweeting about how they need to get their car washed depending on how they’ve used hashtags in their tweet.
 You can then tweet them with a discount for your car wash, and wa-la, you’ve most likely got a new customer.

-LinkedIn has 303 million monthly active users, most all of which are in the working world or close to it.
+LinkedIn has 303 million monthly active users, almost all of which are in the working world or close to it.

 TikTok is a new social media platform that was launched last 2018.
-It’s an app that allows its users to create their own 15 second video clip and share them.
+It’s an app that allows its users to create their own 15-second video clips and share them.
 Now it has 1.2 billion users worldwide with 500 million monthly active users.
-With these figures, it has now surpassed Twitter, LinkedIn and Snapchat – platforms which are obviously older.
+With these figures, it has now surpassed Twitter, LinkedIn, and Snapchat – platforms that are obviously older.

-However, although it has so much potential capturing the attention of Gen Z, it still has a long way to go when it comes to advertising.
+However, although it has so much potential to capture the attention of Gen Z, it still has a long way to go when it comes to advertising.
 The only way for marketers to use this platform for advertising is through influencers.
-And since it is still not that saturated compared to other social media giants like Facebook, Instagram and Twitter, a lot of brands now are using it to reach Gen Z – a market that seems quite hard to reach.
+And since it is still not that saturated compared to other social media giants like Facebook, Instagram, and Twitter, a lot of brands now are using it to reach Gen Z – a market that seems quite hard to reach.